1. Blog

 Serato

-Serato is a long-standing favorite in the DJ community - particularly for scratch DJs and those who like to experiment with effects and make quick transitions, and DJ remixes.
+Serato is a long-standing favorite in the DJ community, particularly for scratch DJs and performers who enjoy using effects, cue points and fast transitions during live sets.

 Serato uses a traditional decks and mixer simulation type interface, that will be familiar to anybody who's worked with physical DJ mixers or other DJ hardware before.

 It's worth noting that this comparison focusses on Serato DJ Lite or Serato DJ Pro.
 It's not about Serato Studio, which is designed as a more serious and professional DAW for remixers and music production, rather than DJing - similar to FL studio, logic, and Ableton Live.
-The Serato Studio Software includes things like drum kits, audio samples, and virtual instruments, which are not so useful for DJs.
+The Serato Studio includes tools such as drum kits, audio samples, and virtual instruments, which are not so useful for DJs.
 This is useful if you want to make your own music though.

 The difference between Serato Pro and Lite is that Lite has a more limited feature set, and is better suited to new DJs than professionals.